 Lastly, we could use MULTIPOLYGON data to, for example, depict a state made up of multiple polygons.
 To see what I mean, take a look at a map of Wyoming’s counties.
+We can import data to make this map with the following code:

+wyoming_counties <- read_sf("https://data.rwithoutstatistics.com/wyoming-counties.geojson")

-The following simple features data represents the 23 counties in the state:
+If we look at the data, we can see how it represents the 23 counties in the state:

 #> Simple feature collection with 23 features and 1 field